Microsoft-community/Community-website/wiki/useful-windows-tips.md

 You can always try a restart if that doesn't fix it.

-### View more columns in the Details view in explorer
+### View more columns in the Details view in File Explorer

-In the details view in File Explorer, you can "enable" more columns, in addition to the default ones such as Focal Length for images, or Rating for media files.
+In the details view in File Explorer, you can show more columns in addition to the default ones, such as Focal Length for images, or Rating for media files.

 To do that, right-click on the columns in the Details view, and then choose More.
 You can then enable the columns you want to see by checking them.